robomantis19/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

+Relational Databases store related information. stored in rows and columns.
+Where a collection of rows is called a table.
+SQL manages databases.
+Optomized for writing queries and retrieving that information.

 - [ ] Why do tables need a `primary key`?

+To uniquely identify each row.

 - [ ] What is the name given to a table column that references the primary key on another table.

+Foriegn key.

 - [ ] What do we need in order to have a _many to many_ relationship between two tables.

+A relationship between two entities in A and B in which A row has multiple values for each value in row B.

 ## Minimum Viable Product

 Take the steps necessary to complete the project from scratch.
-Start by initializing your project with a `package.json` and go from there.
+Start by initializing your project with a `package.json` and go froms there.

 Complete the following tasks: